cnlohr/badderapple/README.md

 # espbadapple

-My shot at bad apple on an '8266.
-The source video for bad apple is 512x384
+What started as my shot at bad apple on an ESP8266 ended with me seeing how well I could compress it down to under 64kB.

 ## Prep